 a cites a lot of the papers which paper

-b cites, maybe they should cite each other.
+b cites, maybe they should be friends (bibliographic coupleing).
+Or if paper

 There are a few complications:

-- What if the papers that they each cite are all cited by 10,000 people?
+b cites 3, should they really be friends?
+2) What if the papers that they each cite are all cited by 10,000 people?
 Is that really a “close” connection?
+3) What if paper

 Most similarity algorithms try to compensate for one of these two problems.

 For the close reader you might be thinking, for the Inciteful graphs, what exactly are papers in the graph “similar” to?
 Glad you asked.
 Similarity means two different things depending on the type of graph we are using.
 If your graph is centered around a single paper, then similarity is calculated relative to that paper.
 But if you have seeded your graph with multiple papers, then the similarity is calculated relative to the “fake paper” we talked about earlier.